 There are a lot of financial apps that can help you save, invest, and build a nest egg for retirement.
 Most of them offer an IRA account.
 If you are saving for retirement, be sure to take advantage of tax-advantaged accounts like an IRA, or Roth IRA.
 If you are saving for a long-term goal before you turn 59 1/2, you can take advantage of low-cost brokerages, or mini-investing apps to build a nest egg over time.

-Remember, if you are saving for college, opening a 529 plan is almost always your best option.
+Remember, if you are investing for college, opening a 529 plan is almost always your best option unless you have enough retirement savings for your retirement financial plan.
+In that case, using a Roth IRA for college savings might be a better move.

 Temporary Financial Independence